torvalds/linux/Documentation/hid/intel-ish-hid.rst

 The size of ring can be specified by the client.
 HID client set 16 and 32 for TX and RX buffers respectively.
 On send request from client, the data to be sent is copied to one of the send ring buffer and scheduled to be sent using bus message protocol.
-These buffers are required because the FW may have not have processed the last message and may not have enough flow control credits to send.
+These buffers are required because the FW may have yest have processed the last message and may yest have eyesugh flow control credits to send.
 Same thing holds true on receive side and flow control is required.

 3.3.5 Host Enumeration